Christmas fairy lights could add £20 to your winter electricity bill. Survey reveals 1 in 3 Brits still haven’t switched to LEDs

 For decorations, try making or using ornaments made from natural materials such as holly, mistletoe, ivy, pine cones or poinsettia.
 They’re a great way to decorate a room, look perfect in wreaths and are fun to make with all the family.

 Christmas trees are the staple of every household during the festive season.
-However more than 6 million Christmas trees are thrown away each year with almost all of them ending up on landfill.
+However, more than 6 million Christmas trees are thrown away each year with almost all of them ending up

 Many local councils now offer Christmas tree collections in early January with old trees composted or shredded for use in local parks or woodland areas.